Mobile-IoT-Security-Lab/OWApp-Benchmarking-Suite/OWApp/apk/Resilience/MASTG-TEST0046/README.md

 MASVS-RESILIENCE-4 / MSTG-RESILIENCE-2 / May 01, 2024

 ## Implementation
 An application has been created that allows users to log in with the credentials (admin, 1234) and view a WebView after logging in.
-The application is vulnerable because it has \texttt{android:debuggable=true} set in its manifest.
+The application is vulnerable because it has `android:debuggable=true` set in its manifest.
 Although it checks whether a debugger is attached, it does not close the application if a debugger is detected.

 This vulnerability exposes the app to potential security risks, as the presence of a debugger can facilitate reverse engineering and debugging attacks.
 The application should be configured to disable debugging and ensure that sensitive information and functionalities are protected.